 The next time you are suffering from a bout of insomnia or jet lag, we recommend trying acupuncture to get your sleep back on track.
 For chronic insomnia, regular acupuncture treatments are typically helpful for improving sleep quality and duration.
 If you’d like to try acupuncture for sleep we can recommend a treatment plan (number of treatments and treatment frequency) based on your particular sleep patterns.
 Hopefully you’ll find yourself sleeping better and feeling better overall as a result.

 We treat people with acupuncture for chronic pain every day at Acupuncture Together, usually with successful outcomes.
 Chronic pain is defined as any pain lasting 3-6 or more months.
 There are various types of chronic pain, such as pain from past injuries or surgeries, arthritis, nerve damage, headaches/migraines and fibromyalgia.
 According to WebMD, “the feeling of pain comes from a series of messages that zip through your nervous system.
 When you hurt yourself, the injury turns on pain sensors in that area.
 They send a message in the form of an electrical signal, which travels from nerve to nerve until it reaches your brain.
 Your brain processes the signal and sends out the message that you hurt.
 Usually the signal stops when the cause of the pain is resolved — your body repairs the wound on your finger or your torn muscle.
 But with chronic pain, the nerve signals keep firing even after you’ve healed.”
+As well as the use of acuppuncture, the idea of using products such as CBD Oil may be something worth looking into, especially if you are not a fan of needles.
+It won’t hurt to learn more about this, as you never know what can improve your health if you don’t try.

 A meta-analysis of nearly 18,000 randomized patients in high quality randomized controlled trials (RCTs) provides solid evidence that acupuncture is a useful treatment for chronic pain.
 Acupuncture was shown to be more effective than both sham acupuncture and no acupuncture, with patients experiencing less back and neck pain, osteoarthritis and chronic headaches.